Robust information divergences for model-form uncertainty arising from sparse data in random PDE: Introduction

-Although a mathematically rigorous hybrid modeling framework was first introduced in \cite{DupuisChowdhary:2013ae}, with variations in \cite{LiQiXiu:2014uq}, its full utility has not been explored in relation to the random PDE model investigated in this work or in relation to uncertainty arising from data.
 The hybrid divergences presented here provide a UQ framework that is well suited to the particular application of interest for a number of reasons.
-Firstly, the hybrid performance measures provide a natural way of representing and distinguishing various sources of uncertainty arising in the distinct layers of the modeling process that complement existing inference procedures.
-Secondly, the structure of the hybrid divergences allows UQ computations to be carried out non-intrusively, working with existing methods for the random PDE solver such as the popular Monte Carlo (MC) finite element method (FEM).
-Thirdly, the hybrid information divergence yields bounds that are, in some respect, the appropriate deliverable in the context of decision support due to their robustness which encapsulates ``worst-case'' scenarios within a rigorous formulation.
+Firstly, hybrid information divergences provide a natural way of representing and distinguishing various sources of uncertainty arising in the distinct layers of the modeling process for complex systems that complement existing inference procedures while allowing us to attach varying levels of confidence in different components of our model.
+Secondly, the structure of the hybrid divergences allows UQ computations to be carried out non-intrusively by interfacing with existing simulation and sampling methods for the random PDE such as the popular MC finite element method (FEM).
+Thirdly, the hybrid information divergences encapsulate ``worst case'' scenarios within a rigorous formulation similar to a robust optimization perspective (\cite{Ben-TalGhaouiNemirovski:2009ro}) making them appropriate deliverables in the context of decision support.
 In the remainder of this section, we formulate the model problem and some of the main UQ challenges that motivate our approach.